 After spending, no less than, 56 years working on submersible vessels John passed away.
 He died on the 12th August 1914 in Newark, New Jersey.

-His body is interred at the Holy Sepulchre Cemetery in Totowa, New Jersey.
+His body is interred in the Holy Sepulchre Cemetery in Totowa, New Jersey.

 A monument to the father of submarines stands at the gates of the Scholars Townhouse, Drogheda.
 This is the former building of the Christian Brothers school where Holland taught earlier in his life.
 It was laid in commemoration of his work.